-The Company has only one class of ordinary shares having a par value of GBP 1.
-Each holder of ordinary shares is entitled to one vote per share held.
+The Company has only one class of ordinary shares having a par value of USD 1.
+Each holder of ordinary shares is

 In the event of liquidation of the Company, the holders of ordinary shares will be entitled to receive remaining assets of the Company, after distribution of all preferential amounts.